Sit Investment Associates Inc. Reduces Holdings in The TJX Companies, Inc. (NYSE:TJX)

 NYSE TJX opened at $64.98 on Friday.
 The business has a fifty day moving average price of $70.21 and a 200 day moving average price of $68.67.
 The TJX Companies, Inc. has a one year low of $50.06 and a one year high of $76.16.
 The company has a debt-to-equity ratio of 0.52, a quick ratio of 0.83 and a current ratio of 1.33.
 The company has a market cap of $78.14 billion, a P/E ratio of 31.54, a P/E/G ratio of 2.23 and a beta of 0.98.

-The TJX Companies (NYSE:TJX) last issued its earnings results on Tuesday, August 17th.
-The apparel and home fashions retailer reported $0.79 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.58 by $0.21.
+The TJX Companies (NYSE:TJX) last posted its quarterly earnings data on Tuesday, August 17th.
+The apparel and home fashions retailer reported $0.79 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.58 by $0.21.
 The TJX Companies had a return on equity of 49.70% and a net margin of 5.81%.
-The business had revenue of $12.08 billion during the quarter, compared to the consensus estimate of $10.98 billion.
-During the same period last year, the company earned ($0.18) EPS.
-The company’s revenue for the quarter was up 81.1% on a year-over-year basis.
+The firm had revenue of $12.08 billion during the quarter, compared to the consensus estimate of $10.98 billion.
+During the same period in the prior year, the company earned ($0.18) EPS.
+The firm’s revenue was up 81.1% compared to the same quarter last year.
 As a group, sell-side analysts predict that The TJX Companies, Inc. will post 2.94 EPS for the current fiscal year.

 The business also recently announced a quarterly dividend, which will be paid on Thursday, December 2nd.
 Shareholders of record on Thursday, November 11th will be paid a $0.26 dividend.
 This represents a $1.04 dividend on an annualized basis and a dividend yield of 1.60%.
 The ex-dividend date is Tuesday, November 9th.
 The TJX Companies’s dividend payout ratio (DPR) is presently 335.48%.